 Financial Benchmarks and Comparative Data

 US Farm Bill and Commodity Outlook

-  Hotel accommodations are not included with the event, but blocks of rooms at two hotels in Columbia have been arranged with discounted room rates until May 2, 2013.
+Hotel accommodations are not included with the event, but blocks of rooms at some hotels in Columbia have been arranged with discounted room rates until May 1, 2014.
 When making a reservation, please refer to the “MU Lenders School” to get the proper rate.

 Hampton Inn & Suites

 Columbia, Missouri, USA 65201

 DoubleTree by Hilton